-- Check here to see the list of pending posts before you submit.
+- Check here to see the list of pending posts

 - Use pinyin romanization for places and mainland actors unless they’re really well known by a different name.
 Ex.
 Liu Shishi, not Liu Shi Shi or Cecilia Liu.
 If you’re not sure, see previous tags and use the most common one.
 For mainlanders with common English names, we generally include both.
 Ex.
 Chris Li Yuchun.
 For tw/hk/overseas artists, use whatever their official English translation or name is (ex.
 Wang Leehom, Gillian Chung).

 - Title of blog posts and songs are capitalized like a regular sentence (Ex.
 This is a post title) .
 For TV Show/Film names, capitalize each word (Ex.
 This is a Film Title).